reduxjs/redux-toolkit/docs/usage/usage-guide.md

 export default store
 ```

-You can also pass an object full of slice reducers, and `configureStore` will call `combineReducers` for you:
+You can also pass an object full of ["slice reducers"](https://redux.js.org/recipes/structuring-reducers/splitting-reducer-logic), and `configureStore` will call [`combineReducers`](https://redux.js.org/api/combinereducers) for you:

 ```js
 import usersReducer from './usersReducer'